-Reconstruction of a breast that has been removed due to cancer or other disease is an increasingly popular procedure as medical and cosmetic surgery advances continue.
+Reconstruction of a breast that has been extracted due to cancer or other disease is an increasingly popular procedure as medical and cosmetic surgery advances continue.
 These advances have made it possible for reconstructive surgeons like Dr. Shahin Javaheri to create a breast that can come closely resemble in form and appearance a natural breast.
-In most cases, breast reconstruction is possible immediately following a mastectomy enabling the patient to wake-up with a breast mound already in place, and thus, sparing the patient the unpleasant experience of seeing herself with no breast at all.
+In most cases, breast reconstruction is possible following a mastectomy enabling the patient to wake-up with a breast mound already in place, and thus, sparing the patient the unpleasant experience of seeing herself with a missing breast.*

 Please remember that post-mastectomy breast reconstruction is not a simple procedure and should be given serious consideration.
 San Francisco Reconstructive surgeon Dr. Javaheri will talk to you about your many options and recommend what will be best for you based upon your medical history and personal expectations.